What to Expect at a Florida Real Estate Closing: A Step-by-Step Walkthrough

 What to Bring

 You will need a valid, government-issued photo ID such as a driver's license or passport.
 The closing agent is required to verify your identity before documents can be signed.
-If you are paying any remaining closing costs by check, bring a cashier's check made out to the title company.

 The Document Signing Process